easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_GUIDE.md

 ## 📝 NOTES

-- Q-IDE launches exactly like any professional desktop application
+- Top Dog launches exactly like any professional desktop application
 - All servers run locally - no cloud dependencies
 - Your data stays on your computer
 - Perfect for development and testing
 - Production deployment docs available in separate guides

-**Enjoy building with Q-IDE! 🚀**
+**Enjoy building with Top Dog! 🚀**